Wallago attu

 Conditioned

-the fish and Jim tried to convince a disbelieving customer about this
+and Jim tried to convince a disbelieving customer about this fishes

-fishes aggressiveness.
-The customer wasn't impressed with Jim's comments
+aggressiveness.
+The customer wasn't impressed with Jim's comments because the

 According to Jim in his recount of this story, the fish nearly flew out of the aquarium attempting not only to bite the fish being introduced for food, but also tried to escape from the aquarium in an apparent attempt to go after the person feeding the fish.
 The customer needed no other explanation.
 I still remember Jim chuckling over the customers startled look and running away from the aisle where the fish was.